+Round 1:

-Round 1: -1 for nursing home residents -9 for all other missing
+- -1 for nursing home residents - -9 for all other missing

-Round 2:
+Round 2 and Subsequent Rounds:

--1 for nursing home residents in Round 1 (r2dresid=8) and deceased cases (r2dresid=6) -9 for all other missing
+- -1 for nursing home residents in Round 1 and deceased cases (based on values 8 and 6 on r#dresid) - -9 for all other missing

-An item may be coded -9 for several reasons including: a test was not administered because the SP was not eligible (see PE section); the Round 2 SP interview was a break-off prior to the AB Section; an interviewer failed to record information in the proper field.
+An item may be coded -9 for several reasons including: a test was not administered because the SP was not eligible (see PE section); the SP interview was a break-off prior to the AB

+Section; an interviewer failed to record information in the proper field.
 Derived variables for test administration may be used to distinguish missing due to inapplicable versus not ascertained.